epsil/gll/README.md

 framework which handles left-recursive and ambiguous grammars.
 It is implemented in [Racket](http://www.racket-lang.org/), a dialect of Scheme.
-However, the principles are not specific to Racket and could expressed in any language; porting is outlined at the end of the article.
+However, the principles are not specific to Racket and could be expressed in any language; porting is outlined at the end of the article.
 All the code is available from [GitHub](https://github.com/epsil/gll):